DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

-This module extends students’ musical knowledge, music writing, composition and aural techniques throughengaging with theoretical and practical aspects of solfège, music technology, two part writing, four-part harmony, two-part counterpoint, and composition.
+This module extends students’ musical knowledge, music writing, composition and aural techniques through engaging with theoretical and practical aspects of functional harmony, counterpoint, arranging, orchestration, and composition.
 It further develops students’ aural perception of musical techniques, and deepens their awareness of stylistic context.
-Students are introduced to music writing skills, and to strategies for applying these skills in subsequent professional activities.
-Students are expected to attend lectures/workshops, engage in workshops and submit regular course work.
+Students are introduced to music writing skills, and to strategies for applying musicianship skills in subsequent learning activities.

 Learning Outcomes